thinkdrop/va.gov-cms/README.md

 # cms.VA.gov

-## About
+## About this Repository

-This is the Content Management System and API for VA.gov.
+This is the source code for the Content Management System and API for VA.gov.

 It is an Aquia Lightning based implementation of Drupal 8.